valrincon/Roll-a-ball/README.md

 ## How to Play
 1. Clone or download this repository.
 2. Open the project in **Unity Editor (2021.x or later recommended)**
+3. Build the game from the Unity Editor (`File > Build Profiles`) to create an executable.
-3. Press **Play** to try it out!
+4. Open the executable to try it out!
-4. Roll the ball with arrow keys and collect all the yellow pickups.
+5. Roll the ball with arrow keys and collect all the yellow pickups.

 ## Screenshots
 [Going up the ramp](Screenshots/Going-up-the-ramp.gif)